bruxy70/test/README.md

 4. Restart Home Assistant.

 ### INSTALLATION VIA HACS
-1. Ensure that [HACS](https://custom-components.github.io/hacs/) is installed.
+1. Ensure that [HACS](https://custom-components.github.io/hacs/) is installed
-2. Search for and install the "Garbage Collection" integration.
+2. Search for and install the "Garbage Collection" integration
-3. Configure the `garbage_collection` sensor.
+3. Configure the `garbage_collection` sensor
-4. Restart Home Assistant.
+4. Restart Home Assistant

 ## Configuration
 There are 2 ways to configure the integration: